Edge AI Computing (TensorRT)

 Frequently Asked Questions

-Does reducing precision to INT8 affect the robot's navigation accuracy?
+Does dropping to INT8 hurt navigation accuracy?

-Can I update the AI models on the robot after deployment?
+Can I update AI models post-deployment?

 Does TensorRT support custom neural network layers?